How to write a machinist resume in 2021?

-- Bold the highlights of your career in your one-liners to make it easier for the recruiters to recognize your achievements and contributions to an organization.
+- Bold words, phrases, or achievements figures in your one-liners to make it easier for the recruiters to identify your achievements and contributions right away.

-- Always provide only your accurate profile title as it is your professional identity.
+- State only your accurate profile title to maintain your professional identity.

 - If your resume has a space after you have included all the vital details, Include a one-line company description for each of your company including some figures around the number of employees, revenue, etc.

-- Go through the hiring guidelines before mentioning your details in a resume as every organization and recruiters have different requirements.
+- Refer to the hiring guidelines before giving out your details in a resume as the requirements for every organization and recruiters vary from one another.

 If you have any queries or want to learn more, email us at firstname.lastname@example.org,. and we will be more than happy to help you.